Explosiontime202/ISRAT/README.md

 The ISART binary can now be found as `./target/release/israt`.
 ### Windows
 For Windows the installation of the dependencies is little bit more complicated.
-You need to download [this project](https://github.com/tectonic-typesetting/tectonic) in some folder.
+You need to download [the Tectonic project](https://github.com/tectonic-typesetting/tectonic) in some folder.
 In this folder you need to execute following instructions:

 First, install [cargo-vcpkg](https://crates.io/crates/cargo-vcpkg) if needed:
 ```sh